 115.401 Frequency and scope of audits Auditor Overall Determination: Meets Standard Auditor Discussion I was provided full access of the facility for the purposes of the tour review.
-The Asst.
-Superintendent unlocked all secured access doors to allow me to visually observe all areas of the facility.
-This included all areas within the compound of the facility to include the yard, storage, kitchen, law library, programs area, etc. I was provided with copies of all policies and granted access to review documentation of inmate records.
-I was permitted to copy or to request copies of all documents needed to conduct a through audit.
+The PCM unlocked all secured access doors to allow me to visually observe all areas of the facility.
+This included all areas within the compound of the facility to include the yard, School, storage, kitchen, law library, programs area, etc. I was provided with copies of all policies and granted access to review documentation of inmate records.
+I was permitted to copy or to request copies of all documents needed to conduct a thorough audit.
 Offenders were able to send confidential information or correspondence to the auditor in the same manner as if they were communicating with legal counsel.
-I received two letters from offenders at this facility.
-I interviewed both offenders.
+I did not receive any letters from offenders at this facility.
 I was provided a private setting to offenders without interruption.
+Inmates and Staff interviewed were informed of the confidentiality of the audit.
+The facility provided me with photographs of the Notice of Audit electronically dated November 28, 2017.